 The Firm's strategic objectives and risk appetite are set by the Board concurrently.
 The risk appetite sets out the level of risk that it is willing to undertake in pursuit of its strategic business objectives.
 It promotes consistent, 'risk-informed' decision-making aligned with strategic aims, and it also supports robust corporate governance by setting clear risk-taking boundaries.

-The Risk Appetite Statements, limits and early warning indicators are reviewed at least annually, or more often as deemed appropriate, as part of the ICARA review process.
+The Risk Appetite Statement, limits, KRIs, and Early Warning Indicators (EWIs) are reviewed at least annually, or more often as deemed appropriate, as part of the ICARA review process.

 Key Risks